siteorigin/so-widgets-bundle/readme.txt

 == Changelog ==

+= 1.26.0 - 17 November 2021 =
+* CSS Cache Compatibility: Added support for Breeze and Hummingbird.
+* Anything Carousel: Added a ` Slides to show` setting.
+* Button: Allowed for apostrophes to be used in the `Onclick` field.
+* Hero: Updated buttons to allow the dollar sign to be used.
+* Social Media Buttons: Added the Google network.
+* Widget Block: Resolved potential edge case Google Maps console errors.
+* Widget Block: Minor Icon Widget form styling improvements.

 = 1.25.1 - 30 October 2021 =
 * Google Maps: Resolved an unexpected content error when previewing in the Block Editor.
 * Hero: Migrated Text Shadow setting from a 0-1 to a 0-100 range.